 Now let’s think about our kids.
-Our children have challenges that make connection difficult, which makes them even more vulnerable to feeling separation.
+Our children have differences that make connection difficult, which makes them even more vulnerable to feeling separation.
 Imagine how isolating it must be for our non-verbal children who struggle with communication.
 How frustrating it must be for our children with verbal challenges to be understood in order to really feel a connection with others.

 This is where Floortime becomes an essential therapy for our children.
 Floortime is dedicated time that we spend with our child on a regular basis focused solely on connecting and having joyful moments together.
 We get there by attuning to our child’s emotional state and following their lead in play.